-Deputy Commissioner of the RCMP.
+Commissioner to replace Commissioner Simmonds upon his retirement, Kelleher made his own Assistant Deputy Minister, Michael Shoemaker51-a civilian bureaucrat-Deputy Commissioner of the RCMP.
 The then Deputy Commissioner Hank Jensen maintains that Kelleher's intention had been to make Shoemaker Commissioner but that Simmonds and Prime Minister Mulroney had stopped it.
 As Jensen stated:

 "As the force became more and more bureaucratic in its approach, the government was able to exercise more and more control over the operations of the RCMP...My quarrel with Inkster and Shoemaker is not that they made the force more business-like, but they made the RCMP an agency of government.
 They politicised it."
+52

-The intent of the introduction of people like Michael Shoemaker was to bridge between the RCMP and Treasury Board, Privy Council and the Machinery of Government people.
-By the time Kim Campbell was prime Minister, in a fevered bid to remain in power, government departments across Ottawa-including the RCMP-appeared to have been there specifically to serve their Ministers rather than the people of Canada.
+The expressed intent of the introduction of people like Michael Shoemaker was to form a bridge between the RCMP and Treasury Board, Privy Council and the Machinery of Government people.
+While the merits or motivations of appointing anyone to the Deputy Commissioner position from outside can be debated, Shoemaker was an intelligent man who had held senior positions in the Ministry that dealt with policing.
+By the time Kim Campbell was Prime Minister, in a fevered bid to remain in power, government departments across Ottawa-including the RCMP-appeared to be there specifically to serve their Ministers rather than the people of Canada.
+53